 In some cases

 Retaining some urine in the urinary tract may play a part.
 When we pass urine, the bladder should empty completely.
 This helps to flush out any germs (bacteria) that may have got into the bladder since the last toilet trip.
 However, some abnormalities or problems that affect the urinary tract can make some urine stay (be retained) in the bladder, kidney or urine tubes.
 This may allow any bacteria to multiply, as urine is a good food for some bacteria.
-This increases the chance of developing a urine infection.
+This increases the chance of developing a urine infection in children.
 The following are the most common causes of retaining urine.

 Dysfunctional elimination syndrome - this is a condition where a child repeatedly holds on to urine and/or stools.
 That is, they regularly do not fully empty their bladder or bowel when they go to the toilet.
 There is no physical cause for this (that is, no abnormality in the urinary tract or rectum).
 The reason why this occurs is often unclear.
 Stress or emotional problems may be the underlying cause.

 An abnormality of the urinary tract - structural abnormalities can cause retention of urine.
 The most common condition is called vesicoureteric reflux.
 This is a structural problem at the junction where the ureter tube enters the bladder.
 In this condition, urine is passed back (refluxes) up the ureter from the bladder from time to time.
 This should not happen.
 The urine should only flow downwards out of the bladder when going to the toilet.
-This condition makes urine infections more likely.
+This condition makes urine infections in children more likely.
 Infected urine that refluxes from the bladder back up to the kidneys may also cause kidney infection, scarring and damage.
 In some cases this leads to severe kidney damage if urine infections recur frequently.
 Other rare problems that may be found include kidney stones, or rare abnormalities of parts of the urinary tract.

 Nerve (neurological) or spinal cord disorders - anything that affects the bladder emptying or sensation.
 These are rare in children.